Untitled. Untitled. Unfortunately, one parent had to sue the state department of education, because it would not approve a virtual schooling program.

 Untitled.
 When the kids say they’re bored, “it feels like a success, because they’re experiencing mindfulness of the extent of their autonomy,” Franklin said.

 Perched on a parcel of my Great-Grandfathers once expansive sugar cane farm, or “la finca,” it is a simple, but elegant house, with a balcony that overlooks the expanse of the land.
 Inside, large gubernatorial portraits of Luis Muñoz Marín, the first democratically elected Puerto Rican governor, are prominently displayed next to family photos and Catholic saints.
 Every time I would visit, Tio Yia would host us around his kitchen table and speak to the history of our hometown, our family (he was one of twelve) and la finca.

-The stories would inevitably circle back to Governor Muñoz Marín’s legacy, and how he brought industrialization to the mountains.
+’s Use of Your Data.
+Lessons from Brown's district — Ferguson Special Report. - The Washington Post.
+Concerned parent describes 'pressure-cooker' environment at site of Colorado school shooting.
+When she finally picked up the phone to talk to a county school board member in December, she said she was worried that a "perfect storm" was brewing "for something like a Columbine" shooting.
 The woman's concerns were detailed in a CNN story this week following a shooting at the suburban Denver school that left one student dead and eight others injured.
 The mother, who showed CNN evidence of her affiliation with the school but asked not to be identified out of fear of retaliation against her or her child, gave an interview Thursday expanding on her worries about the "pressure-cooker" environment on campus.

 Following the parent's call to the school board in December, a district official urged the school's executive director to investigate the allegations to determine whether the parent's fears were founded and whether any action needed to be taken.
 High School Doesn’t Have to Be Boring.
 When you ask American teenagers to pick a single word to describe how they feel in school, the most common choice is “bored.”
 The institutions where they spend many of their waking hours, they’ll tell you, are lacking in rigor, relevance, or both.
 They aren’t wrong.
 Studies of American public schools from 1890 to the present suggest that most classrooms lack intellectual challenge.
 Teachers Quit Jobs at Highest Rate on Record.
 Down With Homework, Say U.S. School Districts.
 Louisiana School Made Headlines for Sending Black Kids to Elite Colleges.
 Here’s the Reality.

 How Corporations Actually Use Their Tax Cuts Attn ACCORDING TO ELIZABETH WARREN the Corporate Tax Cut Was a Total Bait-And-Switch - US Senator Elizabeth Warren.
 Yarmouth, MA police chief's letter to SenatorWarren. - The Washington Post.
 Untitled.
 The 25 states with the largest teacher pay gap.
 Collection_40670d26-a912-5751-baba-245c747f1581.
 Thousands of students of color attend public schools where no teacher looks like them.
 When Sha’Diya Tomlin began attending Kirkwood High School three years ago, a white teacher asked her: “How many kids do you have?”
 The teacher had not only assumed she was a teenage mother, but she had mistaken Sha’Diya for another black student.

 Tim Kaine to Betsy DeVos: ‘Do you not want to answer my question?’
 Denied: Steal our data.
 Higher education is awash with hysteria.
 That might have helped elect Trump.
 Behavioral Health Services for Children and Families - Great Circle.
 New Jersey School District Eases Pressure on Students, Baring an Ethnic Divide.
 On the other side are parents like Mike Jia, one of the thousands of Asian-American professionals who have moved to the district in the past decade, who said Dr. African-American participation in elite AP classes lags at St. Louis area schools.
 In high schools throughout the St. CPA English 9 - College Prep & English 10 This superintendent has figured out how to make school work for poor kids.
 Tiffany Anderson, the superintendent of the 3,000-student Jennings School District in Jennings, Mo., addresses college-prep students on Dec.
 10.

 The Superintendent Who Turned Around A School District By Tackling Poverty.
 This superintendent has figured out how to make school work for poor kids.
 This superintendent has figured out how to make school work for poor kids.
 ‘Beyond Measure: Rescuing an Overscheduled, Overtested, Underestimated Generation’ Photo.
 Metro East students shipping textbooks to Africa.
 104-year-old man loves his high school, John Burroughs.
 State Takes Control of Troubled Public Schools in St. Louis.
 Obama administration announces new testing guidelines - CNNPolitics.com.
 After years of complaints from teachers, parents and students alike, the Obama administration on Saturday announced new guidelines toward standardized tests, saying kids spend too much time taking "unnecessary" exams in schools.

-" Application.pdf.
+In a Facebook video message, President Barack Obama said he hears from parents who worry about "too much testing, and from teachers who feel so much pressure to teach to a test that it takes the joy out of teaching and learning. " Application.pdf.
 Hawthorn Leadership Academy opens as Missouri's only public girls' school.
 Kids have three times too much homework, study finds.
 First day of school: Why August is the new September.
 Elsesser Editorial on School And Lawyers.
 An Open Letter to Governor Walker.